jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

   (bc) being a dual operator butcher, kills an animal that is homekill or recreational catch at any premises or place where regulated animal product is processed or traded; or
   (c) sells or attempts to sell any animal material or product for human or animal consumption that was processed as homekill or recreational catch product and not in accordance with the requirements of Parts 2 to 4 (except as permitted by sections 67(2)(b)(ii), 68(2)(b)(ii), and 69; or
   (d) presents an animal to a homekill or recreational service provider for killing or processing as homekill when the person is not an owner of the animal who has been actively involved in the day-to-day maintenance of the animal, or of other animals of the same kind, for a period of at least 28 days immediately preceding the presentation of the animal.
-(3) A prosecution for an offence against this section may be proceeded with either summarily or on indictment.
+(3)
-(4) A person who commits an offence against subsection (1) is liable— (a) in the case of a body corporate, to a fine not exceeding $500,000:
+(4) A person who commits an offence against subsection (1) is liable on conviction— (a) in the case of a body corporate, to a fine not exceeding $500,000:
   (b) in the case of an individual, to imprisonment for a term not exceeding 2 years and a fine not exceeding $100,000.
-(5) A person who commits an offence against subsection (2) is liable— (a) in the case of a body corporate, to a fine not exceeding $300,000:
+(5) A person who commits an offence against subsection (2) is liable on conviction— (a) in the case of a body corporate, to a fine not exceeding $300,000:
   (b) in the case of an individual, to a fine not exceeding $75,000.
 (6) Where in any proceedings for an offence under this section knowledge on the part of the defendant is an essential element of the offence with which the defendant is charged, that knowledge is to be presumed until the contrary is proven.

 ### 132 Breach of compliance order
 (1) A person commits an offence against this Act who, without reasonable excuse, breaches or fails to comply with the terms of a compliance order or interim compliance order issued under section 150 or section 151.
-(2) A person who commits an offence against this section is liable on summary conviction to— (a) a fine not exceeding—
+(2) A person who commits an offence against this section is liable on conviction to— (a) a fine not exceeding—
     (i) $300,000, in the case of a body corporate; or (ii) $50,000, in the case of an individual; and